 Fiddler Kathleen Fownes plays with a fire and versatility that shows her deep passion for the music.
 Beginning as a child, Kathleen studied both folk and classical playing.
 Her lyrical playing, coupled with her fearless improvisation, create a powerful and dynamic musical range which make her one of the most sought after young fiddlers on the scene.
 Besides playing in Nova, Kathleen also plays in a duo, with her father Jim Fownes, called Light Reaction.

 Visit Light Reaction Website.

 Everest Witman’s guitar playing is energetic and full of life.
 Heavily influenced by the playing of his former teacher Keith Murphy, he provides a compelling and driving backup guitar style.
-After finding the folk music scene in his early teens growing up in Brattleboro, VT and quickly fell in love with music and dancing.
-Everest plays in the DADGAD tuning and draws from the styles of New England, Québécois and Irish guitar playing to create a versatile and satisfying sound.
+He found the traditional music scene in in his early teens growing up in Brattleboro, VT and quickly fell in love with music and dancing.
+Everest plays in the DADGAD tuning and draws from a variety of musical traditions, especially Irish, to create a versatile and satisfying sound.
 When not playing music, he studies computer science and French at the University of Vermont and also works as a web developer.